magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-40715-->

 *  Quick search now returns results if the search query has multiple words and the product name is configured as not searchable.
-Previously, if the product name is configured as not searchable, Magento threw a query exception on search queries with multiple words.
+Previously, if the product name was configured as not searchable, Magento threw a query exception on search queries with multiple words.

 <!--- MC-40672-->